Isotope effect on lipid peroxidation: Mechanism of isotope effect in general

-The kinetic isotope effect is sometimes applied in another context in drug development, modulating drug properties in a favorable/patient-friendly way (deuterated drugs).
+The KIE is sometimes applied in another context in drug development, modulating drug properties in a favorable/patient-friendly way (deuterated drugs).
 Small molecules used as drugs are recognized as “foreign” to the body, and an organism’s defense systems often mount a response.
 Typically, drug metabolism alters the drug molecule through oxidation into derivatives that are easier to excrete, reducing the drug’s half-life.
 This can be slowed down by deuteration, hence improving pharmacokinetics and pharmacodynamics.